We advise, represent and defend.

 In 2010, he obtained a doctoral degree with a dissertation on consent to breach of trust and bribery.
 During his legal clerkship, Dr. Corsten gained work experience at the Permanent Representation of Germany to the Council of Europe in Strasbourg (France) and at the criminal division of the Cologne higher regional court.

 From 2012 to 2016, he acted as defense counsel and advisor with the office of Dr. Felix Dörr & Kollegen in Frankfurt, specializing in criminal law.
-Johannes Corsten joined kempf schilling in September of 2016, since September 2018 as a partner.
+Johannes Corsten joined kempf schilling + partner in September of 2016, since September 2018 as a partner.

 Johannes Corsten acts as defense counsel for individuals.
 The focus of his practice is in the areas of fraud, breach of trust and corruption.
 Furthermore, Dr. Corsten provides legal advice to companies regarding criminal matters, as well as a preventive counsel during investigations.